lrusso/ClassroomPhaser/README.md

 ## Things to know

-* Every slide is an array within the class array.
+* Every slide is an array within an array in the class content key.

 * Every slide can have an optional text, image and audio content.